0x000NULL/BudgetClaimsSystem/README.md

 pm2 start server.js
 ```

+## User Role and Permission Management

+### Modify User Roles

+Admins can modify user roles from the "Modify Roles" page available under the "User Management" section.

+1. Navigate to "User Management" -> "Modify Roles".
+2. Select the user whose role you want to change.
+3. Select the new role from the dropdown.
+4. Click "Update Role".

+### Permissions

+Permissions are assigned based on roles:

+- **Admin**: Full access to all features.
+- **Manager**: Limited access to manage claims and view user data.
+- **Employee**: Access to create and read claims.

+Custom permissions can be assigned by modifying the `permissions` field in the user document.

 API Documentation

 The application provides several API endpoints for managing claims, customers, and users.
 For detailed API documentation, please refer to the routes/api.js file.